faisal212/micro-app-docs/README.no-code.md

-# Decommerce MCP + AI Micro-Apps — Technical Specification (No-Code Version)
+# Decommerce MCP + AI Micro-Apps — Plain-English Specification (No-Code)

-This is a **plain-English** version of the technical specification in `MCP-integration-technical.md`.
-It explains the **same system and requirements**, but **without any code snippets**.
+This document is the plain-English companion to `MCP-integration-technical.md`.
+It describes the **same system and requirements**, but without code snippets.
+The goal is alignment: **what we’re building, what it can do, and where the hard edges are**.

+**Audience**: product, engineering, ops, and anyone reviewing the micro-app/MCP direction.
+**Not included**: implementation details, exact endpoints/DTOs, or database schema diffs (those live in the technical doc and codebase).

 ---

+## How to read this doc

+- If you want the “why” and high-level shape, read **Executive Summary → Vision & Goals → System Architecture**.
+- If you want to sanity-check safety and constraints, read **What Micro-Apps Can and Cannot Do → Execution Safeguards → Rate Limits & Quotas**.
+- If you want to understand the building blocks an app config can use, read **App Configuration Schema → Connectors → Actions → Triggers**.

+---

+## Glossary (quick definitions)

+- **Micro-app**: A tenant-scoped automation defined as **configuration** (trigger + data pipeline + actions) and executed by Decommerce.
+Not “custom code”.
+- **MCP server**: The protocol layer exposing safe, tenant-scoped tools/resources that an AI agent can call.
+- **App Framework**: The runtime that stores, validates, schedules, executes, and logs micro-apps.
+- **Connector**: A read-only data fetch step (e.g., users, missions, shopify orders).
+- **Action**: A side-effect or control-flow step (e.g., award XP, create post, request approval).
+- **Trigger**: What causes execution (scheduled, event-driven, manual, delayed).
+- **Tenant-scoped**: Every tool call / app execution runs inside a single tenant boundary; no cross-tenant access.

+---

+## Assumptions & open questions (read this before debating numbers)

+This spec includes a few concrete limits (timeouts, loop sizes, quotas).
+Unless the codebase already enforces them, treat them as **target defaults** until we wire enforcement into configuration validation + runtime safeguards.

+- **Numeric limits (target defaults)**: execution timeout (5 minutes), loop cap (5,000), “apps per tenant” (100), AI calls per execution (500), emails per execution (2,000).
+- **Tier quotas (directional)**: the tier table is a placeholder unless your billing/plan system already defines these exact numbers.
+- **Open questions**:
+  - Do we want a single global execution timeout, or per-action/per-connector timeouts too?
+  - Where do we enforce email/webhook quotas: at MCP tool-level, execution runtime, or both?
+  - Which parts of “UI widgets” are v1 vs later (cards/leaderboards/charts)?

+---

 ## Table of Contents

 1. Executive Summary
-2. How Micro-Apps Help Decommerce *(Business Value)*
+2. How Micro-Apps Help Decommerce *(business value)*
 3. Vision & Goals
-4. What Micro-Apps Can and Cannot Do *(Limitations & Boundaries)*
+4. What Micro-Apps Can and Cannot Do *(capabilities, boundaries, and enhanced capabilities)*
-   - Enhanced Capabilities Details
 5. Why MCP + Micro-Apps?
 6. System Architecture
 7. Part 1: MCP Server
 8. Part 2: App Framework
 9. Part 3: Admin Panel AI Chatbox
 10. Micro-App Catalog
-11. Real-World Decommerce Scenarios *(End-to-End Examples)*
+11. Real-World Decommerce Scenarios *(end-to-end examples)*
-12. App Configuration Schema (Described)
+12. App Configuration Schema
-13. Variable Interpolation (Described)
+13. Variable Interpolation
-14. App Configuration Validation (Described)
+14. App Configuration Validation
-15. Data Connectors (Described)
+15. Data Connectors
-16. Logic Transformations (Described)
+16. Logic Transformations
-17. Action Executors (Described)
+17. Action Executors
-18. Triggers System (Described)
+18. Triggers System
 19. Execution Safeguards
 20. Error Recovery & Retry
 21. Rate Limits & Quotas